Introduction to the Book of 1st Chronicles

 All Israel came together to David at Hebron and said, “We are your own flesh and blood.
 In the past, even while Saul was king, you were the one who led Israel on their military campaigns.
 And the Lord your God said to you, ‘You will shepherd my people Israel, and you will become their ruler.’”
 When all the elders of Israel had come to King David at Hebron, he made a covenant with them at Hebron before the Lord, and they anointed David king over Israel, as the Lord had promised through Samuel.
 (11:1-3)

 After David had constructed buildings for himself in the City of David, he prepared a place for the ark of God and pitched a tent for it.
 Then David said, “No one but the Levites may carry the ark of God, because the Lord chose them to carry the ark of the Lord and to minister before him forever.”
 David assembled all Israel in Jerusalem to bring up the ark of the Lord to the place he had prepared for it...
-Now David was clothed in a robe of fine linen, as were all the Levites who were carrying the ark, and as were the musicians, and Kenaniah, who was in charge of the singing of the choirs.
-David also wore a linen ephod.
 So all Israel brought up the ark of the covenant of the Lord with shouts, with the sounding of rams’ horns and trumpets, and of cymbals, and the playing of lyres and harps.
 As the ark of the covenant of the Lord was entering the City of David, Michal daughter of Saul watched from a window.
 And when she saw King David dancing and celebrating, she despised him in her heart.
-(15:1-3,27-29)
+(15:1-3,28-29)

 “There is no one like you, Lord, and there is no God but you, as we have heard with our own ears.
 And who is like your people Israel—the one nation on earth whose God went out to redeem a people for himself, and to make a name for yourself, and to perform great and awesome wonders by driving out nations from before your people, whom you redeemed from Egypt?
 You made your people Israel your very own forever, and you, Lord, have become their God.
 (17:20-22)